Dreaming381/Free-Parking/Documentation~/Importing Assets.md

 However, such assets may additionally be authored under an additional license, such as a Creative Commons license.
-In such cases, it is up to the licensee (Free Parking) to chose the license to be governed by.
+In such cases, it is up to the licensee (Free Parking) to choose the license to be governed by.
 Most free Unity Asset Store publishers aren’t aware of this caveat, so if you really want to use a Unity Asset Store asset, reach out to the publisher to see if they are willing to provide an alternate license.